lizanalab/bernenko2023exploring/README.md

 The goal of this project is to analyze the 3D structure of chromosomes using Hi-C data and network analysis techniques.
 Specifically, we aim to map out the chromosome's actual folding hierarchy by treating the measured DNA-DNA interactions as a weighted network and extracting 3D communities using the generalized Louvain algorithm.
 # METHODS
-## GenLouvain community detection
+## GenLouvain community detection algorithm
 _Script location:_ ```methods/GenLouvain/```<br>
 _Script name:_ ```genLouvain_community_detection.m```<br>

-_Description:_ This MATLAB script analyzes Hi-C data to detect communities in chromosomes using the GenLouvain community partition method.
-It can process both intrachromosomal and interchromosomal Hi-C data.
+_Description:_ This MATLAB script analyzes Hi-C data, more specifically, it detects communities in chromosomes using the GenLouvain community partition method.

 _I.
 How to use this script?_<br>
 To use this code, first specify which Hi-C data (chromosome name) will be partitioned into communities.